Snickerdoodle Latte Recipe

 Instructions

-- Pour the hot coffee into a large mug and set aside.
+- Pour the espresso or hot coffee into a large mug and set aside.

 - Add the brown sugar, 1/4 teaspoon cinnamon, nutmeg, and milk into a 16 oz mason jar.
 Secure the lid and shake as hard as you can for one minute.